SAP-samples/build-codejam/exercises/ex0-Getting-Started/README.md

-# Getting Started with the SAP Build Lobby
+# Getting Setup with the SAP Build Lobby

-Before you can start, you will need access to the SAP Build lobby.
-You will be given:
+The SAP Build lobby is the starting point for all your SAP Build activities, whichever tool you will be using.

+To get setup, you will be given the following:

+- Credentials for signing into SAP BTP
 - Link to open the lobby
-- Credentials for signing into the lobby
+- Link to the SAP BTP cockpit (just to check your deployed app)
+- Link to the SAP Business Application Studio
+- An origin key (just for deploying your app when asked to sign in – this will be explained in the session)

+>All destinations and the mail server have been setup for you.
+You will NOT need to create these.

 ## Sign into the lobby